-We'd go with the Volt Premier and we'd add the top-level Driver Confidence packages, adaptive cruise control and navigation.
+We'd go with the Volt Premier and add the top-level Driver Confidence packages, adaptive cruise control and navigation.
 It may be expensive, but tax rebates will soften the blow, and you'll be able to enjoy the best of both worlds: lots of features and lots of fuel efficiency.
-Find a Chevrolet Volt for sale

 The Volt is offered in two trim levels: a base-level model dubbed the LT and a high-end version called the Premier.

-The LT ($34,095) is generously equipped, offering a remote starter, a backup camera, keyless access with push-button start, LED headlights, an 8-inch center touchscreen with Chevy's MyLink app interface, Bluetooth phone and audio connectivity, 17-in alloy wheels, automatic climate control, a leather-wrapped steering wheel, two USB ports for music, OnStar with 4G LTE Wi-Fi connectivity, satellite radio and Apple CarPlay compatibility for iPhone users.
+The LT ($34,095) is generously equipped, offering a remote starter, a backup camera, keyless access with push-button start, LED headlights, an 8-inch center touchscreen with Chevy's MyLink app interface, Bluetooth phone and audio connectivity, 17-in alloy wheels, automatic climate control and compatibility for iPhone users.

 The Premier ($38,445) offers even more features, including leather upholstery, auto-dimming mirrors, heated front and rear seats, a heated steering wheel, heated mirrors, a Bose sound system, an automated parking system for both parallel and perpendicular parking spaces, and a wireless charging pad for mobile devices.

-Options on the Volt LT include several features that come standard in the Premier (leather upholstery, heated seats, a heated steering wheel and the Bose sound system), while the Premier offers two available Driver Confidence packages.
-One touts a blind spot monitoring system, lane-departure warning and rear cross-traffic alert, while the other offers those features plus adaptive headlights, lane-keep assist and forward-collision warning with automatic braking.
+Options on the Volt LT include several features that come standard in the Premier (leather upholstery, heated seats, a heated steering wheel and the Bose sound system) and the Driver Confidence package, while the Premier offers two available Driver Confidence packages.
+Like the LT's package, the first touts a blind spot monitoring system, lane-departure warning and rear cross-traffic alert, while the other offers those features plus adaptive headlights, lane-keep assist and forward-collision warning with automatic braking.
 The Premier also offers navigation and, when equipped with the Driver Confidence packages, adaptive cruise control.

 |Basic||3 Years/36,000 Miles|